crisluda/Setting-up-a-SSL-Cert-from-Comodo/install-comodo-ssl-cert-for-nginx.rst

 email with your *PositiveSSL Certificate*.
 It contains a zip file with the following:

 * Root CA Certificate - `AddTrustExternalCARoot.crt`
-* Intermediate CA Certificate - `COMODORSAAddTrustCA.crt`
+* Intermediate CA Certificate - `USERTrustRSAAAACA.crt`
-* Intermediate CA Certificate - `COMODORSADomainValidationSecureServerCA.crt`
+* Intermediate CA Certificate - `SectigoRSADomainValidationSecureServerCA.crt`
 * Your PositiveSSL Certificate - `www_example_com.crt` (or the subdomain you gave them)

 Install the Commodo SSL cert